GRAPHIC-Take Five: That rate cut trade

 Italy markets https://tmsnrt.rs/40wjlg8

-(Graphics by Sumanta Sen, Pasit Kongkunakornkul, Riddhima Talwani, Prinz Magtulis and Kripa Jayaram; Compiled by Dhara Ranasinghe; Editing by Tomasz Janowski)
+(Graphics by Sumanta Sen, Pasit Kongkunakornkul, Riddhima Talwani, Prinz Magtulis and Kripa Jayaram; Compiled by Dhara Ranasinghe; Editing by Tomasz Janowski and Christopher Cushing)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))